tshepang/blog/content/FLOSS I use a-lot.md

 - [ripgrep]: a more pleasant `grep`
 - [exa]: a more pleasant, more pretty `ls`
-- [bat]: a more pleasant, more fancy `cat`, which also supplants `less`
+- [bat]: a more pleasant, more fancy `cat`, which also supplants `less` (though it actually makes use of the latter for paging through long text)
 - **top**: a powerful and flexible process viewer, part of [procps suite]